Carmen, A Live Drive-In Opera

 Q: ONCE I BUY MY TICKET, HOW IS IT RECEIVED?

 A: The ticket was included in your email confirmation.
 You may print out the ticket or just open the PDF included with the confirmation on your phone.
 Tickets may also be accessed on your mobile device using the Eventbrite APP.
 If you did not receive a ticket, please email [email protected].

 Q: ARE PARKING SPACES ASSIGNED?

 A: No – All tickets, except those reserved for Event Sponsors, are General Admission based on color section and row number and will NOT be assigned prior to arrival.
 Vehicles will be placed on a first come first served basis to a parking space in their designated color section and row number upon arrival.

 A: Please follow the direction of parking attendants and venue staff.
 For everyone’s safety, it is important that you stay in the space you are assigned throughout the event.
 Parking spaces between vehicles must remain clear.

 A: For our production of Carmen, A Live Drive-In Opera, Ventura County Fairgrounds will open one hour prior to show time at 1PM.
 We suggest planning your arrival around 30-45 minutes prior to our start time of 2PM.

 Q: WHAT IF I AM RUNNING LATE?

-A: Gates close 15 minutes past show time.
-NO one will be allowed in after that.
+A: Please arrive early or on time to guarantee entry.
+Gates typically close 15 minutes past start time.
 No refunds will be granted.

 Q: WHAT IF I DON’T USE MY TICKET?